AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [ts/TIMESLOT] [t/TAG]…​`

+* Persons must be displayed to show their index numbers.
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.